lcreteig/hlapro/README.md

 ### Downscaling to serological equivalents

-Get the serological equivalent of an allele as defined by the [ETRL HLA](https://etrl.eurotransplant.org/resources/hla-tables/) conversion tables
+Get the serological equivalents of an allele as defined by the [ETRL HLA](https://etrl.eurotransplant.org/resources/hla-tables/) conversion tables